bloominstituteoftechnology/C-Hash-Tables/README.md

 # Hash Tables

 Hash tables are arguably the single most important data structures in existence.
-Used to implement everything from objects in JavaScript and dictionaries in Python to Memcached over a distributed computer network, hash tables are beloved by programmers for providing key/value storage with constant big-O time complexity for insertion, deletion and search.
+Used to implement everything from objects in JavaScript and dictionaries in Python to Memcached over a distributed computer network, hash tables are beloved by programmers for providing key/value storage with constant big-O time complexity for insertion, deletion, and access.

 ## What is a hash table?